WallStreetMojo

 • Some of the critical skills needed for an equity research analyst include making independent decisions and complex problem solving, among other things.

-• An equity researcher would be required to think critically to be able to paint a clear picture of the prospects of a specific investment through fairly detailed equity research reports.
+• An equity researcher would be required to think critically to paint a clear picture of the prospects of a specific investment through fairly detailed equity research reports.

-• It brings us to equity research report writing, another vital skill for the job, as one might have to prepare several documents, including well-researched reports focusing on a specific investment.
+• It brings us to equity research report writing, another vital skill for the job.
+One might have to prepare several documents, including well-researched reports focusing on a specific investment.

-• Financial modeling holds the key to the successful application of the principles of equity research, and if you can be good at it, it would add to your chances of success.
+• Financial modeling holds the key to the successful application of the principles of equity research, and if you can be good at it, it will add to your chances of success.

 • You must have expert knowledge of Excel as an indispensable tool for performing many operations.